alexirpan/alexirpan.github.io/_posts/2020-08-18-ai-timelines.markdown

 This is a bad argument, because your extrapolation needs to account for research tools also improving over time.

-What "tool" means is a bit fuzzy, but one example is feature engineering for computer vision.
+What "tool" means is a bit fuzzy.
+One clear example is our coding libraries.
+People used to write neural nets in Caffe, MATLAB, and Theano.
+Now it's mostly TensorFlow and PyTorch.
+A less obvious example is feature engineering for computer vision.
 When was the last time anyone talked about [SIFT features](https://en.wikipedia.org/wiki/Scale-invariant_feature_transform) for computer vision?
 Ages ago, they're obsolete.
 But feature engineering didn't disappear, it just turned into [convolutional neural net](https://en.wikipedia.org/wiki/Convolutional_neural_network) architecture tuning instead.
-SIFT features were the old tool, convolutional neural nets are the new tool, and computer vision is the application that's been supercharged by the better tool.
+For a computer vision researcher, SIFT features were the old tool, convolutional neural nets are the new tool, and computer vision is the application that's been supercharged by the better tool.